sigcsets/sigcse_website/events/index.md

     conjunction with ICER, with approximately 20 attendees.
 -   [Working Groups](workinggroups.html), held in conjunction
     with ITiCSE and CompEd

+We recently celebrated 50 Years of the SIGCSE organization. **[Follow this link](50years.html)** for a timeline of SIGCSE events and milestones built during 2018 by Briana Morrison.

 Additionally, many conferences across the world are held [in-cooperation with SIGCSE]({{"policies/incooperation.html" | absolute_url}}).
 You may view a [list of recent and future SIGCSE in-cooperation events.](incoop.html)